pgorman/dangerjaunt/minirules.md

 AC: 13 HD: 1 (CR 1) Move: 12'' XP: 15 Attacks: weapon d6

 They fight at -1 to hit in sunlight.
-Leaders have more hit dice, and some tribes have a magic-using shaman.
+Leaders have more hit dice, and magic-using shamen haunt some tribes.

+Orcs are typically pig-faced and green of skin.
+Reports of stag-headed and cock-headed orcs remain in question, since orcs love masks as much as they love cruelty.

 ### Owlbear ###